MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 **Unsupported features**

 * Dataset refresh operations using an XMLA endpoint.
-* Email subscriptions are not supported when  **Block public internet access** is enabled in Power BI.
+* Email subscriptions aren't supported when  **Block public internet access** is enabled in Power BI.
 In this case, all subscriptions will fail.

 * The following Power BI visuals aren't supported.
 When you subscribe to a report containing these visuals, they display an error symbol.
     - Power BI [custom visuals](../developer/visuals/develop-power-bi-visuals.md).
 The exception is those Power BI custom visuals that have been [certified](../developer/visuals/power-bi-custom-visuals-certified.md).